zakizmaqbool/openfga/docs/security-self-assessment.md

 ## Project Compliance

-When using OpenFGA you need to store relationship tuples like `{user: user: alice, relation: can_view, object: document:readme }`.
-We recommend users to not to store  Personal Identifiable Information like email addresses in any of the relationship tuples.
-This will make it simpler to comply with GDPR and other privacy regulations.
+When utilizing OpenFGA, it is imperative to store relationship tuples, such as `{user: user: alice, relation: can_view, object: document:readme }`.
+We strongly advise users against storing Personal Identifiable Information (PII) such as email addresses in any of the relationship tuples.

+This precaution is recommended to ensure compliance with GDPR and other privacy regulations.

+By refraining from including PII in relationship tuples, users can simplify their compliance efforts and mitigate potential privacy risks.
+This practice aligns with data protection principles and safeguards user privacy, contributing to a more secure and regulatory-compliant implementation of OpenFGA.

 ## Secure Development Practices